uhs-robert/oasis.nvim/README.md

 ## ✨ Features

-- **13 theme styles**: A rainbow of desert-inspired options; with an emphasis on being dark.
+- **14 theme styles**: A rainbow of desert-inspired options; with an emphasis on being dark (with only one light theme).
 - **Comprehensive highlighting** - LSP, Tree-sitter, and plugin support
 - **Fast loading** - Direct highlight application for optimal performance
 - **Zero dependencies** - Works out of the box without external plugins